-New Projects (recently acquired through staking)
+New Projects (acquired through staking)

-On November 15, 2017, the Company announced that through staking, it has acquired an additional 72 claims prospective for uranium totaling approximately 58,763 hectares (145,200 acres) in the Athabasca Basin area of Saskatchewan, Canada.
-The newly-acquired claims were staked during recent re-openings of lapsed claims held by the Government of Saskatchewan in October and November 2017.
+On November 15, 2017, ALX announced that through staking, it has acquired an additional 72 claims prospective for uranium totaling approximately 58,763 hectares (145,200 acres) in the Athabasca Basin.
+The newly-acquired claims were staked during re-openings of lapsed claims held by the Government of Saskatchewan in October and November 2017.
 Eight new uranium projects are 100% owned by ALX and are not subject to any royalties to underlying vendors.